Meeting room readiness

 Phone-based measurement, with professional discipline.

-RoomScore uses industry-standard acoustics, then enforces strict quality gates.
+RoomScore uses industry-standard acoustic physics, then enforces strict quality gates.
 The app would rather reject a scan than show a weak score.

 Method (physics-first)